String attractors and bi-infinite words: Introduction

-However, the situation is different when considering two-sided infinite words as the number of length-$n$ factors covered by a fixed position is not necessarily bounded.
-This is a motivation to study bi-infinite words admitting a finite string attractor, which is the first goal of this paper.
-We obtain a characterisation (Theorem~\ref{T:finite string attractors}) of all bi-infinite words admitting a finite string attractor: they are eventually periodic or morphic images of characteristic Sturmian words.
-We moreover show that the factor complexity of such a word is strongly related to the minimal span (i.e., diameter) of its string attractors.
+However, the situation is different when considering two-sided infinite words, as the number of length-$n$ factors captured by a fixed position is not necessarily bounded.
+This is a motivation to study bi-infinite words admitting a finite string attractor, which is the main goal of this article.
+We obtain the following characterisation of all bi-infinite words admitting a finite string attractor:

-This paper is organised as follows.
-First, we recall the usual notions of combinatorics on words and introduce string attractors in Section~\ref{S:preliminaries}.
-Then, we study the string attractors of Sturmian words in Section~\ref{S:Sturmian}, and of quasi-Sturmian words in Section~\ref{S:finite string attractors}.
-In particular, we characterise Sturmian and quasi-Sturmian shift spaces in Proposition~\ref{P:finite SA for QS}: an aperiodic minimal shift space is Sturmian (resp., quasi-Sturmian) if and only if it contains an element having a string attractor made of two (resp., a finite number of) consecutive positions.
-This can be contrasted to the characterisation of one-sided Sturmian (resp., quasi-Sturmian) words as the aperiodic words for which (resp., having a suffix for which) infinitely many prefixes admit a string attractor made of two (resp., a finite number of) consecutive positions~\cite{sa_and_infinite_words,sa_and_infinite_words_extended_version}.
-The main result of this paper (Theorem~\ref{T:finite string attractors}) characterise words admitting a finite string attractor, and show that for shift spaces, we fall back to the periodic case.
+\begin{theorem*}[Main result -- Theorem~\ref{T:finite string attractors}] A bi-infinite word $x$ has a finite string attractor if and only if it falls into one of the following (disjoint) cases: \begin{itemize} \item it is purely periodic; \item it is eventually periodic but not purely periodic; \item it is, up to finite shift, characteristic quasi-Sturmian (the image of a characteristic Sturmian word by an aperiodic substitution). \end{itemize}